Mission Dolores Park: History

 Native Americans of the Chutchui village of the Yelamu tribe inhabited the area prior to the arrival of Spanish missionaries, who founded nearby Mission Dolores in 1776.

 The park site consists of two plots, Mission Blocks #86 and #87, formerly owned by Congregation Sherith Israel and Congregation Emanu-El and was used as a Jewish cemetery, which became inactive in 1894.
 The cemetery was moved to San Mateo County when San Francisco land became too valuable for the dead and burial within the city limits was prohibited.
 The graves were moved to Colma (via Southern Pacific railroad), where they still rest today at Hills of Eternity and Home of Peace Cemeteries.In 1903, over 1,000 property owners from the southern side of San Francisco formed the Mission Park Association, which introduced a ballot measure to buy the former Jewish cemetery area and turn it into a park.
 It passed by 73.9% later in the same year, initiating the creation of what was back then named "Mission Park".
-In 1905, the City of San Francisco bought the land for $291,350 (equivalent to about $4 million in 2004).
+In 1905, the City of San Francisco bought the land for $291,350.

 In 1906–07, the park served as a refugee camp for more than 1600 families made homeless by the 1906 San Francisco earthquake and fire.
 Camp life after the earthquake ended in the summer of 1908.
 Some people kept their temporary shacks as houses and a few still survive today scattered across western San Francisco.
 In 1917, the J-Church streetcar line, which runs along one side of the park, began service.

 Until after World War II, the Mission District was largely inhabited by European Americans, which from the 1950s to the 1970s were replaced by an influx of Latino immigrants.
 Partly as a symbol of this transformation, on September 16, 1966, a replica of the “Mexican Liberty Bell”, presented by Mexican president Gustavo Díaz Ordaz, was installed in the park near a statue of Miguel Hidalgo, the father of Mexican independence, which had been erected four years earlier.
 The "Mexican Liberty Bell" (today located in the National Palace in Mexico City) is a church bell that Hidalgo rang in 1810 in the Mexican city of Dolores Hidalgo, in what became known as the "Cry of Dolores" (El Grito de Dolores) that launched the Mexican War of Independence.
 In 2014, the replica was relocated by around 25 feet during the renovations of Mission Dolores Park.